RaulPPelaez/UAMMD/docs/RandomNumbers.rst

 Saru exposes a bunch of other functions allowing to advance/rewind the state of the generator.
 See :code:`third_party/saruprng.cuh` for more information.

-Take into account that the Saru state is quite small (consisting on only two 32 bit integers) and initializing it just involves a very small number of integer instructions.
-Additionally, contrary to many other generators, Saru is really good handling seeds even when the offer low "bit chaos" (for instance, 0, or 0b1111111...) and it does not require any "warm up" (the first numbers provided by some generators will sometimes be correlated).
+Take into account that the Saru state is small (consisting on only two 32 bit integers) and initializing it involves a small number of integer instructions.
+Contrary to most generators, Saru is really good handling seeds even when the offer low "bit chaos" (for instance, 0, or 0b1111111...) and it does not require any "warm up" (the first numbers provided by some generators will sometimes be highly correlated).
 My advise is to simply create and seed a new Saru instance whenever you need.

 Example